rsdoiel/rsdoiel.github.io/blog/2016/05/30/amp-cards-and-open-graph.md

 ### Instant Articles

 In additional to Open Graph Facebook has put forward [Instant Articles](https://developers.facebook.com/docs/instant-articles).
-Like AMP it is targetting content delivery for mobile.
+Like AMP it is targeting content delivery for mobile.
 Unlike AMP Instant Articles is an explicit binding into Facebook's walled garden only exposing the content on supported versions of iOS and Android.
 You don't see Instant Articles in your Facebook timeline or when
-your browser from a deskop webbrowser.
+you browse from a desktop web browser.
 Unlike the previous examples you actually need to sign up to participate in the Instant Article publishing process.
 Sign up cost is having a Facebook account, being approved by Facebook and compliance with their terms of service.
 Facebook does provide some publishing tools, publishing controls as well as some analytics.
 They do allow 3rd party ads as well as encourage access to their advertising network.
-Once approved the burden on your content manage process appears managable.
+Once approved the burden on your content manage process appears manageable.

 You can submit Instant Articles via a modified RSS feed or directly through their API.
 In this sense the overhead is about the same as that for implementing support for Twitter Cards Open Graph, and AMP.
-Facebook does a good job of quickly propogating changes to your Instant Articles across their platform.
+Facebook does a good job of quickly propagating changes to your Instant Articles across their platform.
 That's nice.

 Why go through the trouble?
 If you're a content producer and your audience lives on Facebook Facebook commands the attention of a lot of eye balls.
-Instant Articles privides another avenue to reach them.
-For some Facebook effectively controls the public view of the web much as America Online and Prodegy did decades ago.
+Instant Articles provides another avenue to reach them.
+For some Facebook effectively controls the public view of the web much as America Online and Prodigy did decades ago.
 [Dave Winer](https://twitter.com/davewiner) has written extensively on how he implemented Instant Article support along with some very reasoned pros and cons for doing so.
 The landscape is evolving and [Dave's river of news](http://scripting.com) is worth following.